Swim Meet Snacks: 7 Tips for Staying Fueled to Compete

 As you prepare for your swim meet, it is important to take time to plan what snacks you will take with you.
 Don’t count on being able to purchase the foods and beverages you need to support your sports nutrition needs from the concession stand alone.

 If your team packs snacks for the group, share ideas for snack items to include on the list.
-If you are unsure if your favorite snacks will be purchased, it is always a good idea to pack your own snacks for the day.
+If you are unsure if your favorite snacks will be purchased, it is always a good idea to pack your own snacks for the swim meet.

-When you are competing, carbohydrates give you the energy to perform at your best.
-When planning snacks, make sure to focus on carbohydrate-rich foods.
-You can get carbohydrates from grain, fruits, starchy vegetables, and dairy.
+When you are competing, carbohydrates give your body the energy needed to perform at your best.
+When planning swim meet snacks, make sure to focus on including high-carbohydrate food items.

 In addition to carbohydrates, you want to plan for snacks that can serve as mini-meals during the day.
 When you have longer periods of time between events, include a source of lean protein with your snack.